UniversalDependencies/UD_Munduruku-TuDeT/template-index-muy-example.md

 * Nominal words ([NOUN](), [PROPN]() and [PRON]()) are not marked for [Gender](), and are optionally marked for [Number]().
 * Mundurukú classifiers are real nouns.
 Gomes (2006) speaks of nouns in classifier function.
 Nouns (NOUN) in this function are tagged cl in the XPOS column.
+The features of the cl tags are their basic meanings, e.g. *'a* Class=Round.

 ### Existential predication
-* n Redup=ex

 * Some lexical roots can not easily be assigned to a  specific lexical category.
 This is the case with *kake* and *opop*.
 These are tagged as AUX in the UPOS, and v:ex (existential verb) and aux respectively in the XPOS.